Nothing is wasted. –Richard Bausch,

 So how does this translate into the classroom?
 Here are a few ideas teachers can use to help student writers take risks with their writing:

-- When doing writing conferences, say things like “Have you ever thought about doing it another way?
+- When holding writing conferences, say things like “Have you ever thought about doing it another way?
 Why don’t you try it and let’s compare the two versions and see which one you like better.”

 - Model that risk taking yourself.
 Show students how you took the same material and played around with it, trying it in different formats and from different points of view.
+Share your thinking about what worked….and what didn’t…and why.

 - Give assignments that encourage students to do more writing than they actually need to complete the assignment being handed in.
 Professional writers often write biographies for each of their character or write about event or situations that don’t take place in the story, knowing that having that background information in their head, makes the writing that they put on the page more believable.